Airdrop Alpha

 Terminal home: the world-map UI is where every farming action starts.
 The countdown at the top tells you when the next wave opens and when the next points snapshot fires.

 Terminal awards points weekly based on three inputs: which apps you used during that week, the boosters tied to your wallet cluster, and the (up to) three apps you selected for the week's multiplier.
 The exact formula is not published.
-The cadence is fixed.
-Snapshots fire every Tuesday at 00:00 UTC, balances drop on Wednesday, and clan and app selections reset on the same Tuesday clock.
+The cadence is fixed: snapshots fire every Tuesday at 00:00 UTC, balances drop on Wednesday, and clan and app selections reset on the same Tuesday clock.

 Three pieces of that flow matter more than the others.

 1. The booster multiplier only applies to your three selected apps.
 Activity on anything else earns at the base rate.
 If you use Hit.One, Kumbaya, and Brix in a week but only select two of them, the third earns flat.
 If you select an app you do not actually touch that week, the multiplier sits unused.
-Pick the three apps you will genuinely use, not the three that look highest-value on paper.
+Pick the three apps you will actually use, not the three that look highest-value on paper.

 2. Wallet clustering is the way to scale.
 The first wallet you connect to Terminal becomes your Main Wallet.
 Additional addresses linked to the same profile become sub wallets, and boosters and weekly selections apply across the entire cluster.
 Activity on any wallet in the cluster counts under the same profile.
 The catch: a single wallet can only belong to one profile at a time, and deleting a profile permanently zeros its points.
 So cluster strategically and do not delete in haste.